-1000s of Aussie children have headed off to daycare, kindy and school in recent months.
+1000s of Aussie children have headed off to daycare, kindy and school this month.

 And that means the dreaded germ war has begun.